 - The Foundation will upload and attach transcripts to the student’s application as they are received.

-- SAT/ACT Score Report
+- SAT/ACT Score Report (Optional but highly recommended for 2024-25 school year)

-SAT/ACT scores must be verified by providing The Foundation with a score report.
+If you are submitting scores: SAT/ACT scores must be verified by providing The Foundation with a score report.
 Choose one of the following delivery methods: (screenshots are not accepted)

 - Reported directly on the student’s official high school transcripts by a school staff member